mu-ni/memo/bq/14principles.md

-- Describe how you would handle a busy situation where three people are waiting for help from you. list the priority, calcutate risk in advance, try to minimize the risk If someone is waiting for me, I'll do it first, try not to block others work IM chat group, help each other
+- Describe how you would handle a busy situation where three people are waiting for help from you. list the priority, calcutate risk in advance, try to minimize the risk If someone is waiting for me, I'll do it first, try not to block others work ask them research by themselves first, prepare in advance, save our time IM chat group, help each other

-- Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it. try to collection feedback from users, I am the owner of this project don't think just start doing by myslef is a good choice, maybe it is by design should discuss first, if really necessary and I’d like to fix this problem
+- Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it. owner or others, todo list try to collection feedback from users, I am the owner of this project don't think just start doing by myslef is a good choice, maybe it is by design should discuss first, if really necessary and I’d like to fix this problem